-KC908 contains a zero IF receiver, covering a range of 0.75-6ghz.(The left port's range is 0.5-6Ghz).
-By mixing, the frequency outside this mentioned range is moved to the range of 0.75-6ghz.
-The zero IF receiver samples the baseband directly to get the digital IQ signal.
-The bandwidth of digital IQ signal is 40MHz, spectrum result can be obtained by FFT.
-Because baseband is generated by analog mixer, local oscillation leakage can not meet the high requirement of spectrum analysis.
-In order to solve this problem, the instrument discards a sideband and poor performance part of the FFT result and only takes 15MHz width to display, which is the origin of effective realtime bandwidth (15MHz).
-If the sweep span is wider than the effective realtime bandwidth, the LO scans the whole sweep width with 15MHz intervals and splices the results.
+Through sampling the mentioned signal, digital IQ signal is obtained.
+As for KC908, the bandwidth of digital IQ signal is 40MHz-45MHz, spectrum result can be obtained by FFT.
+The center of this kind of spectrum is DC, while the negative and positive frequency distribute themselves on both sides respectively.
+Because baseband is generated by an analog mixer, local oscillation leakage can not meet the high requirement for spectrum analysis.
+In order to solve this problem, the instrument discards a sideband and poor performance part of the FFT result and only takes 15MHz width to display, and that is the origin of effective real-time bandwidth (15MHz).
+If the sweep span is wider than the effective real-time bandwidth, the LO scans the whole sweep width with 15MHz intervals and splices the results.